Best Vitamin C: A Pharmacist’s Opinion (2026)

 Supports the cardiovascular system

-Vitamin C plays a central role in the onset of cardiovascular diseases.
+Vitamin C plays a central role in the development of cardiovascular diseases.

 A review of trials concludes that supplementation with 500 mg of vitamin C for 6 weeks helps reduce overall blood pressure in hypertensive patients.